-- adventure and adrenalin activities. - We are the premier destination for all those seeking an active lifestyle, maximising the benefits of our outstanding landscapes. - Our thriving culture and heritage is maximised to the full, benefiting residents and tourists alike. - Our accommodation is not just a place to stay but is an experience in its own right. - That the excellent food, drink, attractions and events that will be at the heart of our offer are locally provided and sourced. - Our calendar is packed with the very best in local and major events across all the arts and sports. - That fundamentally, RCT is a destination with a sense of drama and place where the narrative of our pioneering past is reinvented to provide a first class, contemporary visitor experience.
+- We are at the cutting edge of adventure tourism, using our unique landscape to create new and exciting attractions alongside establishing RCT as the go to place for existing adventure and adrenalin activities. - We are the premier destination for all those seeking an active lifestyle, maximising the benefits of our outstanding landscapes. - Our thriving culture and heritage is maximised to the full, benefiting residents and tourists alike. - Our accommodation is not just a place to stay but is an experience in its own right. - That the excellent food, drink, attractions and events that will be at the heart of our offer are locally provided and sourced. - Our calendar has the very best in local and major events across all the arts and sports. - ▶ That fundamentally, RCT is a destination with a sense of drama and place where the narrative of our pioneering past is reinvented to provide a first class, contemporary visitor experience.